Yarra Plenty Regional Library: Mobile Library

 The mobile library's schedule includes stops at Epping, Wollert, Donnybrook, Doreen, Panton Hill, St Andrews, Hurstbridge, North Warrandyte, Kangaroo Ground, Diamond Creek, Arthurs Creek, Yarrambat, West Heidelberg and Christmas Hills.

 The mobile library's history began with the City of Heidelberg's new bookmobile service launched in October 1954.

 In early 2018 the mobile library had a considerable refurbishment, including new graphics on the side and back of the vehicle and change over of staff after the retirement of two long-term employees of YPRL.
 In January 2019 YPRL took delivery of a 2018 Mercedes-Benz Actros 2646.
 It has a Euro 6 engine with 460 hp (343 kW), 6 × 4 drive line, a 12-speed automated transmission with a dual axle trailer.
 The entire vehicle is 19 metres long.
 The trailer was especially made and extends sideways to nearly the double floor space inside.

 Outreach Service

 A home library service continues to operates for people unable to attend the library in person.
 YPRL introduced a new Mercedes Benz Sprinter Outreach vehicle in August 2024 which visits visits nursing homes, retirement villages and assisted living accommodation facilities.

 Pop-Ups

 Bellfield Community Hub Click & Collect Service

 The service is located at 15 Daphne Cres., Bellfield.

 Galada Community Centre Hub Click and Collect

 A pop-up click and collect service was established at the City of Whitltesea's Galada Community Centre in Epping in the first quarter of 2022.

 Hurstbridge Community Hub Click & Collect Service

 In September 2020, YPRL's first library hub was established in the foyer of the Hurstbridge Community Hub in partnership with Nillumbik Shire Council.
+In 2026, the opening hours for access to the service expanded and StoryTime and TechHelp sessions were introduced.